hughluo/understanding_computation/README.md

 # understanding_computation

-repo for the book [Understanding Computation](https://computationbook.com/), use Python instead of Ruby
+Practice of [Understanding Computation](https://computationbook.com/), use Python instead of Ruby